The real secret to trading like a professional isn’t about the money.

 Rather than aiming for unrealistic returns, says Patterson, it’s better to aim for realistic returns that you can generate consistently.

-Firstly, realistic returns are, not surprisingly, actually achievable with persistence, practice, and the right approach.
+Firstly, realistic returns are actually achievable with persistence, practice, and the right approach.

 Secondly, consistent returns get noticed.